|Trading Hours (GMT):23:00-21:59|

 Trading Conditions at AvaTrade South Africa:

 For investors looking to trade heating oil, AvaTrade South Africa has many benefits including an outstanding welcome bonus to get you started.
 We have a wide range of educational tools to help you become a better trader.
 We have a wide range of educational tools to help you become a better trader, as well as a professional customer service team.
 Charts and graphs are sent to you daily with our market analysis and Trading Central.

 Here are a few more advantages:

-- Leveraged trading, meaning the opportunity of borrowing funds from the broker for investing.
+Meaning the opportunity of borrowing funds from the broker for investing.
 This allows a trader to open a much larger position with minimal investment.
 Keep in mind that leverage can magnify your potential profits and at the same time can magnify your losses.

-- Short selling, which is a method based on the belief that an asset’s price will decline, which would allow it to be bought back at the lower price in order to profit.
+Which is a method based on the belief that an asset’s price will decline, which would allow it to be bought back at the lower price in order to profit.
 “Sell high, buy low” defines short selling which allows the trader to trade and benefit on bearish markets.

 Heating Oil Trading Main FAQs

 Heating oil trading can be a direct play on weather patterns.
 If you expect a colder than usual winter in the northern climates then buying heating oil might deliver good profits.
 Alternatively if you believe the winter will be warmer than usual a short position in heating oil could be profitable.
 Heating oil prices also tend to be more volatile than crude oil, which can be useful for traders.
 In some cases a trader may just want to try a different market.